WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 ## Explanation / Highlight of Values That Need Updated If Used in a Different Repository

-If you are using this workflow in a **different repository**, the following values need to be updated:
+If I was to use this workflow in a **different repository**, the following values need to be updated:

 1. **DOCKER_USERNAME**:
    - The DockerHub username must be updated in **GitHub Secrets**.
 This username will be used for both the login and the tag naming.